GiovanniZambiasi/Client-Side-Prediction/README.md

 * [Rigidbodies](#rigidbody) _*WIP_

 My goal is to develop an easy-to-use, garbage free framework to streamline the implementation of client-side prediction across any scenario that needs it.
 Though the current solution is still a work-in-progress, it works, and will hopefully avoid the headache of adding all the boilerplate code to all predictive clients your project needs.

+## What is client-side prediction?

+Client-side prediction is a way to hide the issues of a bad internet connection.
+It'll stop input lag, and minimize the jitteriness of packet loss.
+For more information, I recommend [this](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html) article.

 ## How to use